Literacy in the Park

 FREE FAMILY EVENT

-Enjoy a snack and literacy-based activities for the entire family
+- Engage an arena full of literacy-based activities for the entire family

-- New exciting booths, activities and entertainment
+- New exciting booths, activities, and entertainment

 SCHEDULE OF EVENTS